dejknahs/dejknahs/README.md

 ### Hi there 👋

+My name is Jedidiah Shank and I am an aspiring video game creator

+My hobbies are playing video games both casually and competitively as well as watching movies and the occasional volleyball

+🌱 I’m currently studying Computer Science at CSULB

+🔭 I’m currently working on schoolwork and some side projects

 <!--
 **dejknahs/dejknahs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.